Online Estimation and Community Detection of Network Point Processes for Event Streams: An Online Learning Framework for Event Streams

 and therefore, the ELBO can be rewritten as

 Hence, the new representation is in additive form, which is more amenable to online optimization.

-Define the estimator $\hat \tau_i^{(n)}$ to be the maximizer for $n$-th time window of individual $i$ as
+Define the estimator $\hat \tau_i^{(m)}$ to be the maximizer for $m$-th time window of individual $i$ as

-We then have the following result, Theorem \ref{thm:approx}, to explain that the approximation step in our proposed algorithm is aiming to find the best approximate posterior distribution for each individual at each time window. \begin{theorem} The optimizer of \eqref{objective:tau} is given by equation \eqref{key:step}. \end{theorem} \begin{proof} By simplification, we have that
+We { utilise} Theorem \ref{thm:approx} to explain that the approximation step in our proposed algorithm is aiming to find the best approximate posterior distribution for each individual at each time window. \begin{theorem} The optimizer of \eqref{objective:tau} is given by equation \eqref{key:step}. \end{theorem} \begin{proof} By simplification, we have that

 where $C_1, C_2$ are some constants free of $\tau_i$ and $p_i$ is some multinomial distribution with

 Hence, the maximizer is achieved when $q_i = p_i$, that is